3 Science-Based Strategies We Learned During COVID-19 to Keep Motivated and Stay in Control During Uncertain Times

-By Dr. Scott Zarcinas, Founder 818: Unlocking Your Life
+By Dr. Scott Zarcinas, Founder, 818: Unlocking Your Life

-Because if knowledge is power, then self-knowledge is inner power.
+If knowledge is power, then self-knowledge is inner power.

 Before we go straight into the three strategies, it’s important to first understand the neuroscience of what’s happening inside your brain during an ongoing crisis, such as the COVID-19 pandemic.